 What type of baking pan is needed?

 You will need a 9-inch springform pan.
 You can also make this in a 9-inch round cake pan.
-Making it in the springform pan is much nicer because removing the sides allows you to cut the cake more easily.
+Making it in a springform pan is much nicer because removing the sides makes it easier to cut the cake.
 It also eliminates having to invert the cake.

 Can I use bottled lemon juice instead of fresh?

 Fresh lemon juice is the best for this recipe for the best flavor.
-I also recommend fresh because this recipe also calls for lemon zest.
+I also recommend fresh ingredients, as this recipe calls for lemon zest.

 Why should I coat the raspberries in all-purpose flour?